ccwod/meshtastic-signal-bridge/README.md

   - Home server
   - Raspberry Pi
   - Always-on Linux computer
-- You own a Meshtastic node (e.g. **SenseCap T1000-E**, Heltec V3, T-Beam, RAK WisBlock) that is connected via USB to the host
+- You own a Meshtastic node (e.g. **SenseCap T1000-E**, Heltec V3, T-Beam, RAK WisBlock) that is connected via USB to the host - must be capable of serial connection
 - The bridge node is well connected to the wider mesh (Likely requires an accompanying home base node for solid rx/tx.
 Ask your local mesh community.)

 ---

 ## Getting Started

-#### Prior to starting the container, complete the following:
+#### Prior to building the container for the first time, complete the following:
 1. Configure a secondary Meshtastic channel on the bridge node that will be shared with other nodes (channel, name, and key).
 Mesh devices that will interact with the bridge must be configured to the same secondary channel slot.
+2. Plug your Meshtastic node into the host using USB and ensure it's powered on.
-2. Create a Signal group and add at least 1 additional user to start.
+3. Create a Signal group and add at least 1 additional user to start.
 This is the group that will be used to interface with the bridge.
-3. Plug your Meshtastic node into the host using USB and ensure it's powered on.

 #### On first startup the container will: